osahyoun/instagram-search/README.md

-## Instagram Search Web App ##
+# Instagram Search Web App

-A stupidly simple web app for searching Instagram's API by tag.
+### A stupidly simple web app for searching Instagram's API, by tag.

-App has accompanying tutorial over at http://eduvoyage.com
+You can see it working at [grammy.eduvoyage.com](http://grammy.eduvoyage.com)

+There is also an accompanying tutorial on my blog: [eduvoyage.com](http://eduvoyage.com)